Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 When to Choose Each Option:

-• Use Permanent Vinyl when you want your stickers to stay put, but don’t need extra grip.
+• Use Permanent Vinyl when you want your stickers to stay put, but don’t need extra grip or enhanced waterproof durability for harsh outdoor exposure.

-• Use High-Tack Permanent Vinyl for rough or textured surfaces and outdoor environments.
+• Use High-Tack Permanent Vinyl for rough or textured surfaces and outdoor environments where maximum weatherproof adhesion is required.

 Best for Outdoor Installs: High Tack Permanent Vinyl

-High-Tack Permanent is what you want to go with if your stickers will live outside.
+High-Tack Permanent is what you want to go with if your stickers will live outside and need long-term, waterproof, weatherproof durability.

 That’s because:

-• It contains a stronger, thicker layer of adhesive that provides more gripping power.
+• It contains a stronger, thicker layer of adhesive that provides more gripping power, which helps prevent moisture intrusion that can weaken standard adhesive bonds over time.

-• It’s also more durable to outside influences, which means it’s more likely to hold up over time.
+• It’s also more durable to outside influences, making it more likely to hold up over time against rain, snow, UV exposure, and temperature swings.

 • The installation temperature range for most brands is usually around 10⁰ C to 32⁰ C.

-Note that we’re talking about initial adhesion on that last point, not how long your stickers will last in wild weather.
+Note that we’re talking about initial adhesion on that last point, not how long your stickers will last in Canada’s wild weather conditions.
 Proper installation is what allows them to withstand our brutal weather patterns longer.

 Infographic on the Goldilocks Rule of Sticker Installs